 The project facilitates knowledge-exchange through a combination of online tools and face-to-face support such as study visits, participation in thematic and networking events or capacity building.
 The cooperation is developed as one-to-one pairings and/or clusters and is organized in two components: city-to-city cooperation in the field of sustainable urban development and region-to-region cooperation in the field of innovation.
 Furthermore, the cooperation is organized along the following Thematic Networks: Urban Renewal and Urban Poverty, Innovation, and Ecological Transition and Green Deal.
 Three Cross-Cutting Challenges are also tackled and these are: Smart City and Digital Transition, Post covid recovery, and Climate Change and Energy Transition.

-The lead partner of IURC is ACCIONA.
+The coordinator of IURC is ACCIONA.